 The kimri stage lasts about 5 months and is basically while the dates are green.
 The next ripening stage is the khalal stage when the dates have grown to their maximum size and turn yellowish or reddish depending on the specific date variety.
 Next comes the rutab stage, when the dates begin to soften and lose their bright colors.
 The date becomes fully mature at the tamar stage.

-Most date varieties are eaten at the fully mature tamar stage, although some of the very soft varieties like the the Barhi dates, the Halawi dates, and the Honey Jewel dates are also eaten at Khalal stage, when they are sweet and crunchy.
+Most date varieties are eaten at the fully mature tamar stage, although some of the very soft varieties like the the Barhi dates and the Halawi dates are also eaten at Khalal stage, when they are sweet and crunchy.
 We have fresh dates available each year at this khalal stage of ripening.

-A delicious date variety that can be eaten at the khalal stage is a new cultivar named the Honey Jewel.
-The Honey Jewel date is also amazingly delicious, soft and super sweet like honey in its fully ripe tamar stage.
-The Honey Jewel date has been repeatedly voted as the most delicious date variety at our Fresh Picked Tamar Tastings the last 4 years in a row, winning out even over the famously popular medjool date.
+We occasionally have exciting new date varieties available!
+One of our best new cultivars is named the Honey Jewel.
+The Honey Jewel date is amazingly delicious, soft and very sweet like honey in its fully ripe tamar stage.
+The Honey Jewel date has been repeatedly voted as the most delicious date variety at our Fresh Picked Tamar Tastings the last several years in a row, winning out even over the famously popular medjool date.

 Dates are classified as soft, semi-dry, and dry.
 The dry dates are commonly used in the middle east for everyday consumption.
 The sweeter dates are used as a dessert in the Middle East as well as in the United States.